FedericoCinus/SocialStock/README.md

 # SocialStock
-[WORK IN PROGRESS]

-Multi-Agent System program in JADE: how a social network can influence the stock market.
+Multi-Agent System program in JADE: how consensus is reached in a social network.

 More details on https://federicocinus.github.io/SocialStock/